 Before a humidor is ready to hold cigars, it must be “seasoned,” that is, the interior must be brought up to the ideal humidity level.

-There are two schools of thought on how to do this.
-The “old-school” method involves taking a sponge and dabbing the entire interior with distilled water.
+The “old-school” method involves using a sponge to dab the entire interior with distilled water.
 (Never use tap water in a humidor for any reason.
-It will cause issues like mold and destroy your smokes!)
+It will cause issues like mold and destroy your cigars.)
 Once you’ve thoroughly coated the humidor with distilled water, close it shut and wait 24-48 hours.
 Then add your cigars.

 The “new-age” way to season a humidor is more time-consuming but much more effective and long-lasting (and easier).
 All you have to do is buy a specially-made seasoning humidification pack from a company like Boveda, set the pack inside your new humidor, close it, wait 14 days, and presto, perfect humidification.